mcer12/Flora-ESP8266/README.md

 **STATUS:**
 - **IV-22 variant:** Updated V2 design is tested and working, schematic, gerber and BOM are included.
 Assembly guide added to wiki.
-- **IV-6 variant:** Schematic is included but pcb needs to be tested before I can publish gerber.
+- **IV-6 variant:** Tested and working.
+Schematic, gerber and BOM included.
+3D printed case will be added below once some adjustments have been made.
 - **IV-12 variant:** Work in progress

 **Wiki**